 implementations, which require accessing to a vtable, and in cases like RBox

-dealing with additional logic to ensure everything is safe
+, dealing with additional logic to ensure everything is safe2.

-After zooming into specific sections, we can see this overhead by ourselves in the call stack:
+After zooming into specific sections, we can see this overhead by ourselves in the call stack.
+Here’s the flamegraph with abi_stable

 ’s implementation of Drop